 The behaviour of people in former times can often not be understood when applying today's standards.
 Access to the standards of the past, to the way of thinking of the Germans of the war generation, is difficult but necessary in order to arrive at a just judgment.
 My father's diary fragments provide authentic insights here.
 He not only tells of the events of war, but also of his accompanying thoughts, which may be representative of a part of society at the time, because his unusual perspective is that of an academic who was not politically involved, but who had a not always own, but very simple, often naive opinion.
 Parts VI and VII are particularly significant in this regard because they are full of presumptions and generalizations; so, unfortunately, they do not fit into the otherwise very objective presentation. —

 My father's reports from the war fascinated me already from my youth on.
 He knew how to describe grippingly, not only verbally but also in writing, as I discovered when his war diary was ready and I was allowed to read it.
 In his lifetime he tried in vain to get it published.
-Only modern means have now allowed to present his work to the public and, I hope, the social and historical sciences to share in this fascination.
+Only modern means have now allowed to present his work to the public and, I hope, to the social and historical sciences.

 My father Herbert Schrödter was born on 1 May 1910 in Oberschöneweide near Berlin (now a part of Berlin).
 His father was a teacher, he was also given this fate, after having first desired a job in the fresh air, as a forester for example, and even began a training in the merchant navy which he broke off for various reasons.
 His diary hereof has already been published on the internet.
 His career as a high school teacher for French, geography and physical education was interrupted by the war.